Accepting your appeal

 You may ask the First-tier Tribunal to, or the First-tier Tribunal may on its own initiative, review the decision.
 A review will be carried out where it is necessary and in the interests of justice to do so.

 If you want the First-tier Tribunal to review the decision you must apply in writing and send a copy of your application to the other party/parties.
-You must make your application within 14 days of the date on which the decision was made or within 14 days of the date that the written reasons was sent to you.
+You must make your application within 14 days of the date on which the decision was made or within 14 days of the date that the written reasons were sent to you.
 You must also explain why a review of the decision is necessary.

 The First-tier Tribunal will refuse your application if it is wholly without merit.